 Rincon de la Vieja National Park Facts

 Rincon de la Vieja, or Old Woman’s Nook is an active 1,895 meters tall volcano.
-It is 1 of 5 of the Cordillera de Guanacaste (Guanacaste mountain range).
+It is 1 of 5 volcanoes in the Cordillera de Guanacaste (Guanacaste mountain range).

-The park is divided into 2 sectors: Santa Maria and Pailas, each with different things to enjoy.
 This national park is especially famous for its large geothermic activity and secondary volcanic activity.
-The ICE company even has plants in the park, studying and using the natural gas as energy.
+The ICE (Costa Rican government power company) even has plants in the park to study and harness the natural gas as energy.

-Rincon de la Vieja National Park hours are Tuesday through Sunday, 7 AM to 3 PM (Pailas Sector).
-The Santa Maria Sector is open every day from 8 AM to 4 PM.
+Rincon de la Vieja National Park hours are Tuesday through Sunday 8 AM to 4 PM.
+Santa Maria sector is open every day.

-The Rincon de la Vieja Natoinal Park entrance fee is $15 for adult foreigners and $5 for children ages 6-12.
+The Rincon de la Vieja National Park entrance fee is $15 for adult foreigners and $5 for children ages 6-12.